 #6: You consistently have to drive conversations and the other person doesn’t contribute much or seems disinterested.

 Sometimes people are just rude and don’t know how to chat, but often it’s a sign that they are desperately trying to find a way out of the conversation so they can leave.
 If they don’t talk, they can wait for a pause and then make a hasty exit.
 Often their body language indicates this desire as well.
 Shifting, facing slightly or completely away from you, or looking off at others are all signs that you’re making them uncomfortable and they want to leave.

 What they’re thinking: I really wish she’s stop talking, but she doesn’t seem to take the hint.
 If I can just find a tiny pause, I can quickly excuse myself.

 #7: In your group of friends, everyone seems to have a “buddy” but you’re the odd one out.

-What they’re thinking: No one wants to be with her, but we feel bad.
+What they’re thinking: It’s so hard to be around her, but we feel bad.
 It’s easier to hang out with her when it isn’t one-on-one, so adding her to a pair is less awkward for everyone.